 The consultation fee is the initial facelift costs you will be charged for seeing a surgeon about a rhytidectomy; depending on the facility you visit.
 Dr Lanzer offers a free initial consultation Some patients tend to visit more than one surgeon as well, so they can consider different options.
 The only disadvantage to that is that they may have to pay several consultation fees.

-There are some cosmetic surgery facilities that offer a first obligation-free consultation, which is free of charge.
+There are some cosmetic surgery facilities that offer a first obligation-free no-obligation consultation, which is free of charge.
 The Dr Lanzer Clinic is one of those facilities.
 Our cosmetic surgery clinic enables patients to come to our clinic, get familiar with our treatments and meet Dr Lanzer.
 Based on their experience, they can make the decision whether or not to go ahead with a certain treatment.

 The fee for your anaesthesiologist can be compared to the surgeon’s fee, given the fact the fee can be affected by the qualifications of the anaesthesiologist.
 Many professional medical specialists do not have a standard fee in Australia, which is why the fee for the anaesthesiologist could vary between $600 and $15,000 AUD.